nusmodifications/nusmods-blog/_posts/2014-12-27-how-nusmods-can-help-you-during-cors-bidding.markdown

 ![Click on "Modules"](/img/cors/cors-1.png)

-For instance, to obtain a list of GEM modules offered in Semester 2, check the checkboxes for **Semester 2** under *Semesters* and **GEM** under *Types*.
+For instance, to obtain a list of GEM modules offered in Semester 2, check the checkboxes for **Semester 2** under _Semesters_ and **GEM** under _Types_.
 A filtered list of GEM modules offered in Semester 2 will then be presented on the right of the page.
 This makes module discovery really easy and convenient!

 ![Filter modules](/img/cors/cors-2.png)

 <br>

-Filtered CORS Bidding History
+## Filtered CORS Bidding History
---

 On a module page, detailed information about the module is shown, such as the pre-requisites tree, module reviews, CORS bidding history and module timetable.
 To view the CORS bidding history for that particular module, click the **CORS Bidding History** tab on the right.